-The COVID-19 pandemic continues to have a potential impact on College enrollment.
-The pandemic has had a global effect on virtually all types of business operations and a potential impact is expected on the College's financial position during fiscal year 2022-2023.
-The College will continue to minimize these negative financial effects with continued efforts to recruit students, provide short-term training, and with the grants received from the Higher Education Emergency Relief Fund (HEERF).
+The Covid-19 pandemic continues to have a potential impact on College enrollment.
+However, with the combination of increased recruiting efforts, and increased technology for on-line classes, the College was not negatively impacted by COVID-19 during the fiscal year 22-23.
+The College will continue to minimize these negative financial effects with continued efforts to recruit students, provide short-term training, and other innovative educational approaches.